Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 import { `ServiceNameAPIName`Test } from "./api-name.spec";
 import { `ServiceNameAPIName2`Test } from "./api-name2.spec";

+// Expects the .env file at the same level import * as dotenv from "dotenv";
+dotenv.config();

 console.log("=== Starting the perfStress test ===");

 const perfStressProgram = new PerfStressProgram(selectPerfStressTest([`ServiceNameAPIName`Test, `ServiceNameAPIName2`Test]));